justinmahar/react-storage-complete/README.md

 The hook also returns the prefixed key, in case you want direct access to it.

 In the example above, the prefixed key would be `my-namespace.food`.
+You can customize the separator by providing the `prefixSeparator` option.

 #### Additional Options & Uses